 - 2 Dec 2022

 - Available to:

 - Duration: 1-2 years

 To assist continuing students with the general costs of university education.

 Am I Eligible?

 To be eligible for this scholarship you must be:

-- studying a postgraduate degree as an active student;
+- studying a undergraduate or postgraduate degree as an active student;

 - enrolled in a Charles Sturt University course as a Commonwealth supported student, HECS-HELP or FEE-HELP.
 Full fee-paying students are not eligible;